Duration & Fees

 Volunteers from all over the world come to the Noahs Ark Wildlife Sanctuary to make a difference by working with the wildlife and giving these animals the care and attention they need.
 By joining this project volunteers will have the opportunity to give a "second chance" to the many animals that have found a safe home at the sanctuary, by care and rehabilitation of those that can return to their natural habitat where they can continue to lead a life free of human disturbance.
 A truly unique experience!
 This is a very popular project and volunteers are advised to apply early to be sure of securing a placement.

-- Deworming and de-ticking of the animals
+- Assistance with release and capture of animals

 By joining Noahs Ark as a wildlife vet volunteers will not only contribute to the saving of animal lives, but you will get the insight into the conservation of Africa's stunning wildlife on a larger scale.